telerik/fiddler-jam-docs/introduction.md

 **Protecting the Sensitive Data**

-The Fiddler Jam capturing comes with powerful default masking of information considered as sensitive.
-Additional masking of all POST data is also available.
+The Fiddler Jam capturing comes with a powerful, default masking feature for masking of sensitive information.

 ## Chrome Extension Getting Started